rohithreddydepa/Network-Software-and-System-Lab.github.io/index_3_Research_Activities.md

 # Scholarship and Creative Work

-List of work: refereed journal articles, refereed conference proceedings, arXiv articles, presentations and invited talks, generation of intellectual property, books, and book chapters.
+List of work: refereed journal articles, refereed conference proceedings, arXiv articles, generation of intellectual property, books, and book chapters.
 Work marked with an asterisk sign are conducted prior to joining the UH.

 # Peer Reviewed Journal Articles (31 total, 11 at UH)